4 Reasons Citizenship by Investment Isn’t a Security Threat to the EU

 Under Malta’s Citizenship Act, the Prime Minister may revoke the citizenship of naturalized individuals if they receive a jail sentence of 12 months or more within seven years of becoming Maltese.
 If the man in question is convicted and sentenced to more than a year in prison, Malta’s government will likely strip him of his citizenship.

-#4 – It is in the interest of CIP-countries themselves to keep out
+#4 – It is in the interest of CIP countries themselves to keep out bad apples

-They may be clean as whistles now but could end up bringing shame, or inconvenience, or economic problems to their new home country.
-The damaging acts of a single individual may, for instance, cause all his compatriots to lose their visa-privileges, end up on a travel-ban list, become subject to trade sanctions and so on.
+They may be clean as whistles now but could end up bringing shame, inconvenience, or economic problems to their new home country.
+The damaging acts of a single individual may, for instance, cause all his compatriots to lose their visa privileges, end up on a travel-ban list, become subject to trade sanctions, etc.

 The EU’s Penchant for Tilting at Windmills

-Due diligence and thorough background checks on applicants are integral to the proper functioning and risk-management of citizenship by investment programs.
-But the European Commission’s devoting disproportionate amounts of media coverage and time to the class of immigrants that is both the least numerous and the least likely to be delinquent is a frivolous – albeit media-friendly – pursuit of largely imagined boogeymen.
+Due diligence and thorough background checks on applicants are integral to the proper functioning and risk management of citizenship by investment programs.
+But the European Commission’s devoting disproportionate amounts of media coverage and time to the class of immigrants that is both the least numerous and the least likely to be delinquent is little more than a frivolous and quixotic pursuit of imagined boogeymen.